preetibyte/coffee-project/README.md

 ## Data Transformation
 - Change the date format (from 9/5/2019 to 5-Sep-2019).
-- Added the units to the numbers by formatting them like “kg” to the size and “$” to the price column.
+- Added the units to the numbers by formatting them, like “kg” to the size and “$” to the price column.
 - Combine important columns from the three tables into one sheet.
 Creating a unified dataset makes easy to work with.
 - Using Xlookup function to combine customer data (Customer name, email, country) from customer table into the orders table.
 - Using INDEX MATCH to retrieve product data, which refers to coffee type, roast type, size, and unit price and insert into orders table.